Andreas Stamatiadis: Club career

-For the following 15 years, he became one of the pillars of the yellow-blacks, taking over the captaincy of the team from Giannis Kanakis and until the moment he passed it to Mimis Papaioannou, becoming the longest serving captain of AEK.
-Proof of his leadership skills was the absolute respect he enjoyed from his teammates from time to time, as well as the trust shown in his person by the respective administrations and coaches for his composure, equanimity and rationality.
-As captain of the team, he won 2 championships, as well as the Greek Cup in 1966, while the Cup in 1956 was also to his achievements.
-He was a regular of the Athens Mixed Team selections during the 1950s.
-On 3 December 1967 in a 4–1 away victory over Olympiacos, his ultimately fruitless attempt to "admonish" in the middle of the match the then young and hyperbole Spyros Pomonis, in order to simplify his way of playing for AEK to reach an even wider dominance, instead of his insistence on ridiculing the personal opponent, Orestis Pavlidis.
-Pomonis finally insisted on humiliating his opponent at all costs, AEK missed the opportunity for a mammoth score against the red and whites and Pavlidis took the decision that the role of referee suited him better, by retiring as a footballer.
+Stamatiadis was established as a regular in the offense of the yellow-blacks.
+He also became a regular in the selections of Athens XI during the 1950s.
+In 24 June 1956 he won his first title with the club after defeating Olympiacos 2–1 in the Cup final.
+In 1960 after the retirement of Giannis Kanakis, he took over the captaincy of the team and went eventually became the longest serving captain of AEK.
+Proof of his leadership skills was the respect he enjoyed from his teammates, as well as the trust shown in his person by the respective administrations and managers for his composure, equanimity and rationality.
+As a captain, he won 2 championships and the Greek Cup in 1966.
+On 3 December 1967 in a 4–1 away victory over Olympiacos, he attempted to "admonish" the younger Spyros Pomonis, in order to simplify his way of playing for AEK to reach an even wider dominance, instead of his insistence on repeatedly dribbling his personal opponent, Orestis Pavlidis.
+Nevertheless, Pomonis eventually insisted on humiliating his opponent and AEK missed the opportunity for a wider score against the red and whites, while Pavlidis took the decision to retire as a footballer and start a new career as a referee.
 He was one of the main players of the team that won second place in the Balkans Cup in 1967, losing only in the final by Fenerbahçe.
 In his last season with the club, they reached the quarter-finals of the European Cup.
-In 1969, in the context of the general reorganization of the team's roster of the then coach Branko Stanković, he retired at the age of 34, never intending to play in any other jersey than the yellow-black.
-On 18 May 1969, he played for the last time in the 2–1 victory over Veria, even missing a penalty that was awarded to him by his teammates, obviously charged by the emotions of the moment.
+In 1969, in the context of a general renewal of the club's roster by the manager Branko Stanković, due to his intention to not compete for any other club, he decided to retire as a footballer at the age of 34.
+On 18 May 1969, he played for the last time in the 2–1 victory over Veria, where AEK won a penalty and was awarded to him by his teammates.
+Stamatiadis charged by the emotions of the moment, missed the chance to score his only penalty kick of his career with AEK, as his shot was saved by the opposing goalkeeper.